 - restraint during travel using a size-appropriate crate

-- a secure number of dogs for the vehicle capacity (maximum of six for our van)
+- a secure number of dogs for the vehicle capacity

 - transfer to and from the vehicle using a lead to minimise risk of escape.